Table of Contents[Hide][Show]

 1. Apple Cider Vinegar

-I haven’t personally tried the Neti pot because I’m a big scardey cat about pouring things in my nose, but I have friends who swear by it, and I’ve used saline nasal spray before.
-(If you use one, I’d love to hear your experience in the comments!)
+It took me a while to try the Neti Pot simply because I’m a big scaredy cat about pouring things in my nose.
+I’m glad I took the leap though because it’s not half as bad as it sounds!
+(In fact, I kind of love it!).
 The basic theory is that you use a Neti Pot filled with a sterile saline solution to flush out the sinuses of allergens and irritations.

-To use: Either use a pre-made saline rinse or make your own by dissolving 1 teaspoon of himalayan or sea salt in a quart of boiled distilled water.
-Cool completely and put in the Neti Pot.
-Pour through one nostril and let it drain out the other.
+To use: Either use a pre-made saline rinse or make your own by dissolving 1 teaspoon of Himalayan or just plain sea salt in a quart of boiled distilled water.
+Cool completely.
+Put in the Neti Pot and pour through one nostril and let it drain out the other.
+Get full instructions here.